Quickstart

 -

-Click Run Query (
+Click the Run Query button.

 -

-When the query has completed, click Commit Transaction (
+When the query has completed, click Commit Transaction.

 Load data